 Usually something has caught my eye out and about and I have been mulling it over for a few days.
 If I haven't drawn the idea out, I prefer to move a stack of modules around to work the idea through.
 When 'finished' I will design new details and cut fresh.

-Keeping all dimensions divisible by two (even numbers preferred) is driven by the cutting area I have available.
+Keeping all dimensions divisible by two (even numbers preferred) the final piece is driven by the cutting area I have available.

 Do you sell your work?